 Four hours.
-Prerequisites: ECO 2205 (Interdisciplinary majors/minors are eligible for prerequisite substitutions or waivers).
+Prerequisites: ECO 2010 or ECO 2205 (Interdisciplinary majors/minors are eligible for prerequisite substitutions or waivers).
 Marketing principles, functions, organizations, methods, and problems involved in the exchange process known as marketing; a managerial perspective that revolves around the marketing concept and the marketing mix.
 Gen Ed: Ql